-To stay in incredible physical form during the snowshoeing off-season, you need to have a general training plan that involves endurance training and other forms of exercise.
+To stay in incredible physical form for snowshoeing, you need a general training plan involving endurance training and other forms of exercise.
 This plan helps your muscles remember how to work when it is time for the snow.
 One activity you’ll want to add to your training plan is sandshoeing.
-Here we answer your questions about using your snowshoes on the sand or sandshoeing for fitness.

 If you want to add an extra challenge and extra stability, you can use Nordic walking poles for sandshoeing.
 Nordic walking can improve fitness, especially for those unable to complete resistance training or high-impact sports.
 Nordic walking poles can also improve balance and reduce neck pain.